carbon-design-system/carbon-labs/docs/developing.md

    [writing good commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages) for more details on commit messages.

-   Carbon for AI also uses a commit format called [Conventional Commits](https://www.conventionalcommits.org).
+   Carbon Labs also uses a commit format called [Conventional Commits](https://www.conventionalcommits.org).
 This format is used to help automate details about our project and how it changes.
 When committing changes, there will be a tool that automatically looks at commits